 Buy essential oil - what you should pay attention to

-The question "What are essential oils?", we have now clarified for you.
+The question "What are essential oils?"we have now answered it for you.
 Now it's time to buy the right oils.

 Not all essential oils are created equal.
 Therefore, when buying, make sure that the oils are 100 percent natural.
 Otherwise, you may end up with a diluted oil or one that has been "refined" with synthetic fragrances.
 The expected effect of inferior oils is many times less than that of pure essential oils.